boroko/Pictures/README.md

 # Pictures
-Pictures of the physical devices
+Pictures of the physical devices as of 4/30/16